Another Year, Another Opportunity

 I could take this blog in many different directions, but I am going to talk about how a renewed attitude and another year can help HR and an organization.

 Let’s face it, there is always room for improvement.
-There are always needs within an organizations.
+There are always needs within an organization.
 There are always strengths and weaknesses within an organization.
 Planning ahead is essential for success for the new year.

 As I look at 2015, I see opportunity.
 I see one of the greatest economic environments since maybe 1999.
 The time to seize the opportunity is NOW.
 Organizations have the opportunity to take advantage of this environment.
 It could be a banner year for your organization.

-Recruiting will be a priority with most organizations.
+Recruiting will be a priority for most organizations.
 Companies will grow and expand and the unemployment rate will continue to shrink.
 Consumers will be buying, so having the best available product available to sell will be imperative.

 HR must have the best people on staff to help you win.
 If you have a mediocre team, you will have a mediocre year.
 If you have a mediocre product, you will have a mediocre year.
 HR needs to think about everyone involved on your team.
 We need to think about how we are going to work with each department to bring out the best.